In this section

 The Music Department in Coleraine Grammar School is a lively department where a large number of pupils are involved in extra-curricular activities throughout the year.

-Tuition is available on strings, woodwind, brass, piano, voice, guitar and drum kit on a weekly basis with the Education Authority Music Service and external private music tutors.
+Tuition is available on strings, woodwind, brass, piano, voice and drum kit on a weekly basis with the Education Authority Music Service and external private music tutors.

 Education Authority Music Service staff: